ys112/PeerPrep/README.md

 ### First-time setup

-1. Open a command line in the monorepo's root folder and run `pnpm i` to install all dependencies.
+1. Run `pnpm i` to install all dependencies.
     - You do not need to install dependencies individually within subfolders.
 1. You would have been provided a JSON file containing Firebase service account credentials.\
   Place it in `.firebase/service-account.json`.

+**Only** if the questions database has yet to be initialised and is thus empty:

+1. Navigate to the question service's root and run `npm run upload` to populate it.

 #### For development